 Most cases do not go to trial.
 They settle out of court with the parties negotiating a settlement agreement that works for both of them.
 Most victims never have to go to court to recover fair compensation for their injuries.

 However, some circumstances call for a lawsuit, trial, and verdict.
-If our attorneys believe it is in a client’s best interests to take their case to trial, we will do so.
-Sometimes, this is the only way to pursue the compensation they need and deserve for catastrophic injuries.
+If our TBI injury attorneys believe it is in a client’s best interests to take their case to trial, we will do so.
+Sometimes, this is the only way to pursue the compensation they need and deserve for these catastrophic injuries.

 Discuss Your Atlanta Traumatic Brain Injury Case With Our Team for Free

 Atlanta Personal Injury Law Group provides no-cost consultations for victims of traumatic brain injuries and their families.
-You could have a case against the at-fault party.
-Our Atlanta traumatic brain injury lawyers often recover compensation for our clients with similar injuries.
-Let’s discuss your case facts for free today.
-Reach out to a personal injury lawyer.
+During a free consultation, you could learn whether you have a viable case against the at-fault party.
+Our Atlanta traumatic brain injury lawyers often recover compensation for clients with similar injuries.
+Let’s discuss your specific case facts for free.
+Reach out to a personal injury lawyer at Atlanta Personal Injury Law Group today.